-Creative Currencies explored at ACT | UJ Conference
+Creative Currencies the theme of the forthcoming ACT/UJ Conference

-Entitled 'Creative Currencies: Accessing Opportunities in an Expanding Marketplace', conference organisers have compiled the programme for the second ACT | UJ Arts & Culture Conference, taking place from 6-8 August 2013, and includes input from local, continental and international leaders in the fields of economics, policy-making, the arts and culture sector; and those exploring new frontiers, particularly in the digital terrain.
+The second ACT/UJ Arts & Culture Conference will be held in Joburg from 6 to 8 August, 2013.
+Entitled Creativ Currencies: Accessing Opportunities in an Expanding Marketplace, conference organisers have compiled a programme that includes input from local, continental and international leaders in the fields of economics, policy making, the arts and culture sector; and those exploring new frontiers, particularly in the digital terrain.

-The conference will begin by considering what the creative economy is, and how it's evolving and transforming.
-UK Cultural Strategist, John Newbigin's keynote address will unpack the history of data collection and measurement of the creative industries, as well as how this has successfully been used in various countries.
-Newbigin will also interrogate how the creative industries have benefitted sections of society and why it offers a unique and sustainable way forward for the global economy.
+The conference will begin by considering what the creative economy is and how it's evolving and transforming.
+UK Cultura Strategist John Newbigin's keynote address will unpack the history of data collection and measurement of the creative industries, as well as how this has successfully been used in various countries.
+Newbigin will also interrogate how the creative industries have benefitted sections of society and why it offers a unique and sustainable way forward for the glob economy.